 Which is Better, Overlay or Inset?

 If you prefer cost-effective cabinet sets, overlay is the best option.
-The Inset-style is the best choice if you prefer the sophisticated look of Inset cabinet doors.
+If you prefer the sophisticated look of Inset cabinet doors, the inset style is the best choice.

 Do You Lose Storage Space with Inset Cabinets

 You don’t necessarily lose storage space with Inset cabinets.
-Even though the doors sit on the frame, it does not mean it greatly affects the cabinet space.
+Even though the doors sit on the frame, it does not greatly affect the cabinet space.
 The opening is just smaller than the other cabinet styles, making it a little harder to reach the stuff inside.

 Why Are Inset Cabinets More Expensive?